phax/ph-commons/README.md

 ## News and noteworthy

+* v9.3.5 - work in progress
+    * Updated to BouncyCastle 1.62
 * v9.3.4 - 2019-05-28
     * Added new overloads for `JsonReader.Builder.setSource`
     * Catching exception in `VerySecureRandom` initialization - `setSeed` may throw an Exception